 Adding collagen to your morning coffee gives your gut some nourishment to start the day — before you have the chance to assault it with junk food.

-5. Collagen stabilizes appetite and hunger levels.
+Collagen may help stabilize appetite and hunger levels.

 If you are on a weight loss regimen, or just watching your caloric intake, adding collagen to your morning coffee is a great way to ward off cravings.